stbkde/NeoControl/README.md

 At this moment, NeoControl only works with WS281X leds.
 I'll fix that later.

 ## Features
-+ Waiting animations (startup receiver, beamer, ...)
++ Waiting animation (startup receiver, beamer, ...)

 ### In progress...
 + Different waiting animations